 Do I have to find my externship placement myself?

-Do I need to have my placement approved?
+Do I need to have my externship approved?

 Where are some places that have been externships in the past?